Down in the west Texas town of El Paso

 The Mannings palled up with George Campbell, the disgruntled former marshal who had been fired by the town council.

 Campbell was another heavy drinker and his resentment at his successor Stoudenmire gradually built into a visceral hatred.
-Another who hated Stoudenmire was the drunken deputy Johnson whom the new marshal fired, humiliating him on the street by turning him upside down to get the keys to the jail.
+Another man who hated Stoudenmire was the drunken deputy Johnson, whom the new marshal fired, humiliating him on the street by turning him upside down to get the keys to the jail.

 Mexicans and Texas Rangers

-Add heat, dust, machismo, firearms everywhere and, especially, booze, and you have an explosive atmosphere.
+Add heat, dust, machismo, firearms everywhere and, especially, booze, and you have a pretty explosive atmosphere.

 Blood and gunsmoke in the street

 Stoudenmire heard the shot and came running, pulling one of his guns from a pocket (he did not wear holsters).
 He saw Hale with a smoking pistol, aimed his gun carefully at Hale, squeezed the trigger like a professional and, in a classic display of the accuracy of late nineteenth century handguns, shot a bystander.
 Hale took cover behind a pillar but was unlucky to peek out just as Stoudenmire was drawing another bead, and received a bullet right in the forehead.

 Campbell was screaming “This is not my fight!”
 Krempkau, on the ground and with a mortal wound, fired at Campbell, hitting him in the foot and gun hand.
 Stoudenmire then shot him in the belly.
 So in less than half a minute, four men lay dead or dying in the dirt.